-- · The sentence, crucifixion and burial of Jesus; Miracle of the River Kwai - The Resurrection; Death: an end or a beginning?
+- · The Birth of Jesus; Christmas in the 21st century - · The Temptations of Jesus - · Being a follower of Jesus; changing priorities - · Who was Jesus?
+Jesus myth, man or God? - · The sentence, crucifixion and burial of Jesus; Miracle of the River Kwai - · The Resurrection; Death: an end or a beginning?